Affiliate Marketing

 Email marketing can be hard at first because there are a lot of elements to consider so it can become overwhelming pretty quickly if you don’t take a breather.
 Take it one step at a time and the process will get better and smoother with each day.

 The short answer is: Yes!
-You can make money in affiliate marketing without a website, which means you’ll have no trouble making sales through email.
-How much you actually earn depends on the factors discussed in this article, however, if you at least do some of the things right, you’ll still be able to make money consistently.
+But how much you actually earn depends on the factors discussed in this article.
+However, if you at least do some of the things right, you’ll still be able to make money consistently.

 Building a strong foundation for your email strategy isn’t hard, but it’s definitely time-consuming.
 A lot of work can go into building a solid email list, however, the results are worth it.
 With email, you develop a unique connection with your target audience, and you can use this medium to send personalized content with very few limitations.